 \section{JQ parameter for light quarks: numerical results}

-Since holographic calculations involve explicit dependence of physical quantities on the horizon location \(z_h\), we depict the phase structure in the \((\mu, z_h)\)-plane.
-Fig.\,\ref{Fig:LQ-Iso-zh-mu} shows this diagram for isotropic media composed of light quarks (LQ), see \cite{Arefeva:2024xmg,Arefeva:2024vom}. \\
+Since holographic calculations involve an explicit dependence of physical quantities on the location of the horizon \(z_h\), we depict the phase structure in the \((\mu, z_h)\)-plane.
+Fig.\,\ref{Fig:LQ-Iso-zh-mu} shows this diagram for isotropic media composed of light quarks (LQ); see \cite{Arefeva:2024xmg,Arefeva:2024vom}. \\

 For anisotropic media in the presence of magnetic fields, the phase structure changes. \\

 We will calculate the JQ parameter $a$ along lines of constant chemical potential and present density plots of $a$ in the physical parameter space $(\mu, T)$.
 These fixed-$\mu$ calculations provide detailed profiles of $a$, while the density plots illustrate the overall structure of $a$ in the $(\mu, T)$-plane and help identify potential phase transitions.